• Skip to primary navigation

 • Make the Drip and Decorate

-• Take the cake out of the fridge.
-Spoon almost all of the liquid ganache on top of the cake.
-Take an icing spatula and push the ganache around to the edges of the cake so it drips down the sides.
-Work quickly since the cold cake will harden the ganache fast.
+• Using an icing spatula, push the ganache around the edges of the cake so it drips down the sides.

 Video